ethansilvas/htb-writeups/StartingPoint/Dancing.md

 - guest authentication
 - anonymous authentication

-using `smbclient -L` will specify the target host:
+using `smbclient -L` will list the shares of the specified host:

 ![](../Images/Pasted%20image%2020240206130700.png)